The Show-Off: Production history

-The characters and basic premise of The Show-Off first appeared in Poor Audrey, a one-act vaudeville sketch written by George Kelly that premiered in 1919 and "toured the country before and even during the run of The Show-Off."
+The characters and basic premise of The Show-Off first appeared in Poor Aubrey, a one-act vaudeville sketch written by George Kelly that premiered in 1919 and "toured the country before and even during the run of The Show-Off."
 Expanded into a three-act comedy of manners, the play opened on Broadway on February 5, 1924 at the Playhouse Theatre with Louis John Bartels as Aubrey Piper, Helen Lowell as Mrs. Fisher, and a 25-year-old Lee Tracy making his Broadway debut in the role of Joe.
 Kelly directed the play himself and demanded that the actors mimic his line readings; Tracy later recalled, "We used to beg [Helen Lowell] during rehearsals to make mistakes in her lines, so Kelly would get up and show her how it ought to be done.
 We loved to watch him.
-He acted the whole part right out for her."
+He acted the whole part right out for her.

 Kelly envisioned the play as a "transcript of life," and critics praised his naturalistic dialogue, with Robert Benchley writing, "The way in which every-day small talk and idioms are strung together, with scarcely a wisecrack or a gag-line to lend artificial brilliance, is just about as smooth a piece of work as we ever remember seeing."
 The show was a "monster hit" and played 571 performances before closing in June 1925.
-Jurors voted to award the 1924 Pulitzer Prize for Drama to The Show-Off, but "the prize's administrator, Columbia University, overruled the jury in favor of" Hell-Bent Fer Heaven, a play written by a Columbia professor; the suggestion of cronyism prompted a uproar.
+Jurors voted to award the 1924 Pulitzer Prize for Drama to The Show-Off, but "the prize's administrator, Columbia University, overruled the jury in favor of" Hell-Bent Fer Heaven, a play written by a Columbia professor; the suggestion of cronyism prompted an uproar.